-Learn why a UX design portfolio is so important, what to include, and how to optimize it for your job search.
+Learn why a UX design portfolio is so important, what to include in yours, and how to optimize it for your job search.

-As a UX designer, your portfolio is your best marketing tool.
-It's a visual resume that can not only help you land your first job in the field of UX/UI design, but also grow and uplevel your career trajectory.
+As a UX designer, your design portfolio is your best marketing tool.
+It's a visual resume that not only helps you land your first job in the field of UX/UI design, but also grow and uplevel your career trajectory.

-We'll also share some self-editing tips that will help your portfolio website stand out from the crowd and showcase your abilities to the highest extent, whether you're already an experienced, seasoned designer, or are just emerging into the field.
+In this article, we'll not only talk about the basics of what a UX portfolio is and why it's important, but also some self-editing tips that will help your portfolio website stand out from the crowd and showcase your abilities to the highest extent, whether you're already an experienced, seasoned designer, or are just emerging into the field.

 What is a UX Design Portfolio?

-A UX design portfolio is a collection of design case studies that showcases your approach to the design process as a whole.
+A UX design portfolio is a collection of design case studies that showcases your skillset and your approach to the design process as a whole.

-Typically, most people choose to build their portfolio in the form of a website as an additional layer of proof that they understand how to create effective digital interfaces and flows.
+Typically, most people choose to build their portfolio online, in the form of a website, as an additional layer of demonstration that they understand how to create effective digital interfaces and flows.

 Your portfolio plays a major role in the interview cadence for most UX/UI design positions.
 It's so important, in fact, that applications can be moved forward or ignored based on a quick glance through the portfolio.